Neighbourhood Planning support: latest news

 Find out more

-We have a number of case studies of our work along with some Neighbourhood Planning briefing notes in our online resources.
-We also have our Forum for Neighbourhood Planning which has news, events, resources and discussion forums for all those involved in Neighbourhood Planning, and a free, monthly e-bulletin, Up Front.
+We have a number of case studies of our work along with some neighbourhood planning briefing notes.
+We also have our Forum for Neighbourhood Planning which has news, events, resources and discussion forums for all those involved in neighbourhood planning, and a free, monthly e-bulletin, Up Front.
 Sign up to receive Up Front.
 Planning Aid England has also published a comprehensive suite of resources to assist groups in the development of their neighbourhood plan.
 These resources for neighbourhood planning: putting the pieces together can be accessed here.

 How Planning Aid England can help

-If you have a general query on Neighbourhood Planning or any other planning related matter you can call our national advice line at firstname.lastname@example.org or see our Planning Aid Direct web resource.
+If you have a general query on neighbourhood planning or any other planning related matter you can call email our national advice line at firstname.lastname@example.org or see our Planning Aid Direct web resource.